Is your child’s increased junk food consumption causing you stress?

 Most parents complain that it is the grandparents that pamper the grandchild and introduce junk foods in the first place.
 Listen, I know it is hard trying to explain your parenting views on the subject of healthy eating.
 If this happens once or twice a year you might as well let it pass.

 If however, the grandparents are helping you raise your child then you need to have a talk and have everyone on the same page.
 Explain everything you researched, show them this blog post on how sugar is in everything we eat these days and what it does to those little bodies.
 And set some ground rules for the family so that everyone comes to a mutual agreement.
-Each one of you wants what’s best for the child, you will definitely come to a resolution.
+Each one of you wants the best for your child, you will definitely come to a resolution.

 Junk Food At Parties